kromerm/adfdataflowdocs/Transformations/adf-data-flow-unpivot-transformation.md

 (Optional) You can set a naming pattern with a prefix, middle, and suffix to be added to each new column name from the row values.

-For instance, pivoting "Sales" by "Region" would simply give you new column values from each sales value, i.e. "25", "50", "1000", etc. However, if you set a prefix value of "Sales "
+For instance, pivoting "Sales" by "Region" would simply give you new column values from each sales value.
+For example: "25", "50", "1000", ...
+However, if you set a prefix value of "Sales", then the pivoted columns will include "Sales" in the values.

 <img src="../images/unpivot3.png" width="400">